ansoncg/scripts/README.md

     - List
     - Reconnect
 - Restart bluetooth service
-- Define names to assossiate a controller with a device
+- Define names to associate a controller with a device

 # control_menu